apache/cordova-docs/docs/en/edge/cordova/storage/sqlresultset/sqlresultset.md

 	}

 	function querySuccess(tx, results) {
 		console.log("Returned rows = " + results.rows.length);
-    // this will be true since it was a select statement and so rowsAffected was 0 if (!resultSet.rowsAffected) {
+		// this will be true since it was a select statement and so rowsAffected was 0 if (!results.rowsAffected) {
 			console.log('No rows affected!');
 			return false;
 		}
 		// for an insert statement, this property will return the ID of the last inserted row console.log("Last inserted row ID = " + results.insertId);
 	}

 	function errorCB(err) {